downlinko/downlinko.github.io/_posts/development/2018-08-24-download-install-jdk-6-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/jdk/download-install-jdk-6-windows.png" alt="download install jdk 6 windows" class="align-right title-image">

-In this guide I’m going to show you exactly how to download and install JDK 1.6 on Windows.
+In this guide, I’m going to show you exactly how to download and install JDK 1.6 on Windows.

 (Step-by-step)